 championing STEM EDUCATION

+As a certified STEM teacher, I served as a high school educator in Detroit, implementing Project Lead the Way (PLTW) curricula.
+In addition to starting my school district's first ever robotics elective, I became the advisor for a Junior chapter of the National Society of Black Engineers and coached an award winning underwater robotics team.
 It has often been said that teaching is one of the most difficult yet most rewarding careers, and I can also say this with much confidence.
 However, my students are some of the most remarkable teachers I've ever had in my life.
 At the heart of STEM is inquiry, curiosity, discovery and introspection.
 Whenever I designed lessons or a curriculum, incorporating these important aspects, I never expected to learn so many real life lessons from my students about those very things.

 After completing my teaching fellowship, I joined the DC Public Schools' Office of College and Career as a Program Specialist.
 In this role, I served as a PLTW State Leader for the District of Columbia, serving over 500 students in 12+ high school programs.
 I secured $125,000 in grants that helped fund the first high school PLTW programs "east of the river" at Anacostia and H.D.
 Woodson High Schools.

 One of my proudest accomplishments is becoming a TED-Ed Innovative Educator.
 As leaders within TED’s global network of over 250,000 educators, we help people make the most of the TED-Ed Platform.
 Throughout the year-long program, we connected regularly across time zones and international borders to share innovations that spark learners' curiosity.
 For my Innovation Project, I am spreading affordable and accessible STEM lessons using TED-Ed.